-ASCIA Action Plans should be reviewed when patients are reassessed by their doctor, and each time they obtain a new adrenaline autoinjector prescription, which is approximately every 12 to 18 months, with an updated photo if the patient is a child.
+ASCIA Action Plans should be reviewed when patients are reassessed by their doctor or nurse practitioner, and each time they obtain a new adrenaline injector prescription, which is approximately every 12 to 18 months.
+If the patient is a child the photo should be updated.
 If there are no changes in diagnosis or management, the medical information on the ASCIA Action Plan may not need to be updated.

-The ASCIA Action Plan includes the date of next Action Plan review, which should coincide with the next scheduled appointment to obtain a new adrenaline autoinjector prescription (approximately every 12 to 18 months).
+The ASCIA Action Plan includes a recommended review date, which should coincide with the next scheduled appointment with a doctor or nurse practitioner to obtain a new adrenaline injector prescription (approximately every 12 to 18 months).

-Q 7: ASCIA Action Plans on the ASCIA website are copyrighted.
-Can we still print them out and make copies?
+Q 7: ASCIA Action Plans are copyrighted.
+Can they still be printed and/or copied?

 Yes.
 ASCIA Action Plans can be printed off the website or photocopied without infringement of the copyright.
-ASCIA recommends that the Action Plans are printed in colour, if possible, as they are colour coded.
+It is preferable to print or copy them in colour, where possible.